willymcallister/willymcallister.github.io/_drafts/charge.md

 ## Making sense of electric force

 So we have these observations of nature: rubbing cats or balloons.
-We observe this wierd force, sometimes attraction, sometimes repulsion, depending on what was rubbed against what.
+We observe this wierd force, sometimes attraction, sometimes repulsion, depending on what rubbed against what.
 So from the very beginning we could tell there were two kinds of electric force, attraction and repulsion.
 Wierdest of all, it seems like the force acts at a distance: The two objects don't have to be touching, but yet we see this obvious pushing or pulling force between them.
 This is super strange (and super fascinating).

 <details>
 <summary>Is rubbing cats the same as magnetism?</summary>